BURRINJA - CONTEXT

 The vision is one of transparency and openness.
 The creation of a relationship of spaces, uses and functions that when taken together are more than the sum of their individual parts.
 The design outcomes shall prioritise equally the functional effectiveness, usability and requirements of each space with the interconnectedness between those spaces physically, conceptually and creatively.

-Our redesigned spaces will include Gallery, Café and Studio spaces that work severally and together.
-They invite and encourage community, patrons and creatives to engage, to explore, to pause for reflection, and to then go further and deeper.
-The design solutions shall answer the question: how can these spaces be better configured and designed to talk to each other, drawing them into the same creative narrative that is ‘Burrinja’ – a cultural hub for the community of the Dandenong Ranges?
+The design solutions shall answer the question: how can our spaces be better configured and designed to talk to each other, drawing them into the same creative narrative that is ‘Burrinja’ – a cultural hub for the community of the Dandenong Ranges?

 As a result of achieving the desired design outcomes, Council, Burrinja and other government partners will achieve the following strategic outcomes: